Security Guards serve and protect too

-Posted by Susan Moore on Wednesday, September 12, 2018 Under: Guest Security Articles
+Posted by Susan Moore on Wednesday, September 12, 2018 Under: Security Guards

 If you're the kind of person who loves a challenge, enjoys serving others, is courageous and has leadership skills then a criminal justice degree may be perfect for you.
 When you have a criminal justice degree you'll be able to pursue jobs including police officers, detectives, criminologists, lawyers, bailiffs and even judges.
 Other jobs in related fields are corrections officers, FBI agents, and crime scene investigators.
 Many jobs require a bachelor's degree in criminal justice but others only require an associate's degree and some require a basic criminal justice certificate.
 Even a certificate gives you credit hours if you seek a degree later.

 One popular job is that of being a security guard.
 These are the men and women who patrol public and private property to guard against theft, vandalism, and other illegal activities and to monitor for fires and other emergencies.
 Patrolling security guard jobs can be physically demanding and may require night shifts as well.
 Many of these jobs require the guard to be armed and may have to render aid to people needing assistance and may even have to restrain suspects until the police arrive.